Friday, October 31, 2014

 Dennis Bergkamp

 -- Ruud Van Nistelrooy won the top scorer award in three different countries.
 He has been the top scorer in three separate UEFA Champions League seasons, and is the sixth-highest goalscorer in the competition's history with 56 goals.
 Besides Marco Van Basten, Netherlands did not have another striker better than him.
 Robin Van Persie was probably right behind him.
 He was sometimes ranked as high as Van Nistelrooy.
-He actually had more international goals than Van Nistelrooy.
+He actually had scored more international goals than Van Nistelrooy.
 Patrick Kluivert's peak was too short.
 Ironically, he was born on the same date as Van Nistelrooy.
 Kluivert started his career quickly, but faded quickly while Van Nistelrooy was a late bloomer.

 -- Before I started researching this team, I could not imagine Keizer not on the team.
 He was kept off by Coen Moulijn, Denis Bergkamp and Faas Wilkes.